NORDIC STOCKS - Factors to watch on Aug 7

 SAMPO

-Finnish insurance and investment group Sampo reported a surprise rise in quarterly pretax profit.
+Finnish insurance and investment group Sampo is expected to report a 10 percent fall in second-quarter pretax profit as weakness in financial markets weighs on its investment returns.

-Its quarterly profit before tax was 455 million euros, compared to the market's average forecast of 402 million euros and up from 444 million euros a year earlier.
+Analysts on average forecast quarterly profit before tax of 402 million euros ($535 million), down from 444 million euros a year earlier, according to a Reuters poll.

 For more on the company, click on